openeuler-mirror/docs/content/en/docs/Container/device-management.md

 ## Function Description<a name="en-us_topic_0182200846_section330116084614"></a>

-isulad-tools allows you to add block devices \(such as disks and logical volume managers\) or character devices \(such as GPUs, binners, and FUSEs\) on the host to a container.
+syscontainer-tools allows you to add block devices \(such as disks and logical volume managers\) or character devices \(such as GPUs, binners, and FUSEs\) on the host to a container.
 The devices can be used in the container.
 For example, you can run the  **fdisk**  command to format the disk and write data to the file system.
-If the devices are not required, isulad-tools allows you to delete them from the container and return them to the host.
+If the devices are not required, syscontainer-tools allows you to delete them from the container and return them to the host.

 ## Command Format<a name="en-us_topic_0182200846_section9239248135514"></a>

 ```
-isulad-tools [COMMADN][OPTIONS] <container_id> [ARG...]
+syscontainer-tools [COMMADN][OPTIONS] <container_id> [ARG...]
 ```

 In the preceding format: